arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/lora-send-and-receive/lora-send-and-receive.md

 ---
-title: 'Send Data Using LoRa® with MKR WAN 1310'
+title: 'Send Data Using LoRa® Technology with MKR WAN 1310'
 difficulty: intermediate
 compatible-products: [mkr-wan-1310]
 description: 'Learn how to setup a continuous stream of data between two devices using LoRa® technology.'